osmundehi/osmundehi/README.md

 ## Hi there 👋
+I am Osmund, an IT support and cloud technician.
 <!--
 **osmundehi/osmundehi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.